 Other than Super Metroid, what brought about the original inspiration or “spark” that gave you the idea to create such a thing?

-Carl: Conversations with Dan Cattell (pixel cosplayer) who lives down the street from me.
-We originally met at a party and shared a love for Metroid, and he shared what his cosplay dreams are.
-I shared my Metroid leg sleeve at the time.
-It was basically a random conversation, and then when the Prime theme at MAGFest occurred (2024), the need was strong to create the cosplay.
-Grant and Metroid Metal was gonna be playing that year too.
+Carl: Conversations with Dan Cattell (pixel art cosplayer) who lives down the street from me.
+We originally met at a party and after I showed him my Metroid leg sleeve we started bonding over our Metroid love.
+We got to talking about his dream costumes and how stunning a “to-scale” Mother Brain would be, just adding on detail after detail until it felt impossible.
+But a couple years later when the Prime theme was revealed for MAGFest 2024, I knew the time was right.
+Metroid Metal was gonna be playing that year, and band frontman Grant wanted to bring cosplayers up on stage again.
 It was a “sign.”
 I started work shortly after the theme was announced, in May-June, 2023.

 How much research/pre-production work was involved before work began?

 Carl: I originally roughed-out a skeleton in CAD.
 The most difficult part was the neck mechanism.
-Her head is very floaty.
+Her head is very floaty, almost like a bird’s.
 I thought, how would that even work?
-I tried creating prototypes – none of it worked.
-Some ideas included a lattice-type mechanism that functioned similar Nintendo’s Ultra Hand, but in the end didn’t work due to weight restrictions.
+I started creating prototypes – none of it worked.
+Some ideas included a scissor mechanism that functioned similar Nintendo’s Ultra Hand, but in the end didn’t work due to weight restrictions.
 Overall I went through three or four iterations in CAD.
-It was about three months of research before the actual work started.
+It was about three months of research before the actual build started.

 Where was most of the work completed?